 The Royal Wedding

 The wedding celebrations of Crown Prince Ludwig and Princess Therese went on for several days and included a horse race on October 17, 1810.
 The race day was organized as a festival for all of Bavaria in the presence of the royal family.
 It must have been a very successful event as a decision was made to repeat the race the following year – and hence the start of the Oktoberfest tradition.

 A year later, the horse race was joined by the inaugural agricultural festival, which began as a trade fair for Bavarian farmers.
 Zentrallandwirtschaftsfest still takes place every four years during Oktoberfest on the southern part of Theresienwiese.
 The small stands that sold beer at the Oktoberfest very rapidly grew in numbers and the first big beer tents were set up in 1896.

-The first carousel and two swing rides appeared in 1818 – initially only a modest assortment of amusement and sideshows occupied the remainder of the festival site.
-As the fairground industry took off in Germany, the fun fair element of the Oktoberfest got bigger and bigger from the 1870s onwards.
+The first carousel and two swing rides appeared in 1818.
+Initially only a modest assortment of amusement and sideshows occupied the remainder of the festival site.
+However, from the 1870s onwards, the fairground industry took off in Germany.
+As a result, the fun fair element of the Oktoberfest got bigger and bigger.

-Oktoberfest is 200 years old in 2010, but it has actually only been held 177 times.
-During the cholera epidemics of 1854 and 1873 and the First and Second World Wars, Oktoberfest was cancelled – a total of 24 times over the past two centuries.
+When Oktoberfest celebrated its 200th anniversary in 2010, the festival had actually only been held 177 times.
+During the cholera epidemics of 1854 and 1873 and the First and Second World Wars, Oktoberfest was cancelled.
+The event was cancelled a total of 23 times over the past two centuries.

 There’s not many events in the world that can boast such widespread international appeal as the world‘s biggest beer festival.
 These days Oktoberfest attracts more than six million visitors from all over the world.
 Its success and popularity has spawned many imitation Oktoberfest events around the world.